madeleinerasche/madeleinerasche/README.md

 - 👋 Hi, I’m @madeleinerasche
 - 👀 I’m interested in ... dogs, video games, and disneyland
-- 🌱 I’m currently learning ...
-AI and full stack development
+- 🌱 I’m currently learning ... full stack development and web development
 - 💞️ I’m looking to collaborate on ... things that make the world a better place
 - 📫 How to reach me ... linkedin